Do you feel like your Pinterest strategy isn’t bringing the results you need?

 7: Create images that generate clicks

-I’m talking pins that generate traffic to your website.
+I’m talking pins that actually generate traffic to your website.

 Whether you want page views, email signups, or comments from people, getting them to click your pin is your primary goal here.

-Everyone wants to create a viral pin that generates thousands of clicks, right?
+Everyone wants to create viral pins that generate thousands of clicks, right?

 - Who are they?